 Get FREE Credit Report from Multiple Credit Bureaus Check Now

 Documents Required to Claim Tax Benefits Under Section 80U

-Apart from the disability certificate issued by a medical authority, there is no other documents required for claiming tax deductions under section 80U.
-However, in case of illness such as autism and cerebral palsy, Form 10-IA additionally needs to be filled up.
+Apart from the disability certificate issued by a medical authority, there are no other documents required for claiming tax deductions under section 80U.
+However, in case of illnesses such as autism and cerebral palsy, Form 10-IA additionally needs to be filled up.

 Medical authorities mentioned below are eligible to issue a medical certificate: